Tours Sitemap Accessibility Skiptocontent Search

 photo of the president of Zuwarah's elected local council

-The Berber city of Zuwarah became the first ever city in Libya to organise and hold democratic elections after the liberation of Libya, while they were still fighting to liberate their town alone.
-The following Libya TV interview (in Berber) speaks to some of the organisers of the elections, including Ashour Almansouri, who pointed out that the NTC should have published guidelines and laws governing the elections in Libya.
+The Berber city of Zuwarah became the first ever city in Libya to organise and hold democratic elections after the liberation of Libya, while the Berbers were still fighting to liberate their town, alone.
+In the following Libya TV interview (in Tamazight), the presenter speaks to some of the organisers, including Ashour Almansouri, who pointed out that the NTC should have published guidelines and laws governing the elections in Libya.
 But due to lack of such guidelines from the government the Zuwarah elections, he said, were a local effort based on the goodwill of the people.

 Temehu.com has translated the main points made by each speaker to English as follows: